MileHacker Logo

 • Utilize official taxi services from airport stands.

-• Consider traffic flow, especially during peak hours, when estimating travel time.
+• Consider the state of the traffic, especially during peak hours, when estimating travel time.

 • Inquire about potential flat rates for airport transfers if offered.